desteves/mongo-murder-mystery/README.md

 - Add arch diagram
 - Use EJSON instead of JSON
 - Add a Python version
-- Add an AI track
+- Add an AI track --> Agent added!!

 ## Copyright and License